-We picked out five of the best Linux laptops on the market right now, all of which have been fine-tuned to run some of the best Linux distros (like Ubuntu, for instance).
-That means they’re guaranteed run the open-source OS out of the box without any tinkering.
+We picked out five of the best Linux laptops on the market right now, comparing customizations and configurations, port availability, storage capacity, and screen display options.
+All featured have been fine-tuned to run some of the best Linux distros (like Ubuntu, for instance).
+That means they’re guaranteed to run the open-source OS out of the box without any tinkering.

 We've also featured:

-The XPS 13 may no longer be the undisputed champion of the Ultrabook market, but it’s still one of the best Ultrabooks out there.
-And, one can only admire Dell for its unwavering Linux support on a flagship machine, making the Dell XPS 13 7390 one of the best Linux laptops on offer.
+The XPS 13 may no longer be the undisputed champion of the Ultrabook market, but it’s still one of the top Ultrabooks out there (read our review of best Ultrabooks).
+And, one can only admire Dell for its unwavering Linux support on a flagship machine, making the Dell XPS 13 7390 (opens in new tab) one of the best Linux laptops on offer.

 The laptop has a number of customizations you can opt for, but as with all Dell products these days the number of configurable options is quite limited.
 The basic model comes with 8GB of LPDDR3 RAM at 2133 MHz, though this can be upgraded to 16GB RAM for an extra $100.